Trends in Open Banking 2025: Guide for Businesses

 Although not currently mandated in the UK, non-sweeping VRPs are growing in popularity.
 In 2022, UK bank NatWest partnered with open banking providers to launch non-sweeping VRPs as a payment option.

 New wave of payment regulations in Europe, expected at the end of 2024, is set to shape the future of open banking.
 In June 2023, the European Commission released a draft of PSD3, an updated version of PSD2.
-The final regulation is expected by late 2024, along with an enforcement timeline – it’s worthwhile for businesses to stay up to date with open banking news.

 With Noda’s Open Banking API, you can offer direct bank payments with better user experience, lower fees and no chargebacks.
 That means a smoother, more secure payment flow for your customers and more savings for your business.